utiasSTARS/panda-rl-envs/notes/may25_realrobot.md

 ## HOME TODO
 - [x] Add in success evaluation (including aux) during RL exploration
 - [x] verify that reset pose randomization works properly
-- [ ] pick up laminated sheets from staples
+- [x] pick up laminated sheets from staples
-- [ ] pick up tape, brackets, washers from canadian tire
+- [x] pick up tape, brackets, washers from canadian tire
-- [ ] make door env
+- [x] make door env
-  - [ ] add aruco marker client to observations
+  - [x] add aruco marker client to observations
-  - [ ] decide on way to generate success data
+  - [x] decide on way to generate success data
 - [ ] make drawer env

 ## TODO
-- [ ] Verify rosetta works to control arm
+- [x] Verify rosetta works to control arm
+- [ ] need a clean way to recover if we hit a cartesian reflex/control error...right now this will immediately stop the whole episode
+  - [ ] we can just use `is_running_policy` in the env code
+  - [ ] implemented, need to test
 - [ ] Test reach on real arm
+  - [ ] most likely need to decrease max move dist or stiffness
 - [ ] staples trip (See below)
   - [ ] https://fodi.github.io/arucosheetgen/ for printing full tag sheets!
 - [x] (home) get tray